FWPCOT3260 – Recover four-wheel drive vehicles.

 This course provides that source of vital knowledge for the 4WD operator and offers a complete understanding of advanced recovery techniques.

-This course can be delivered as a 2 day option should people not hold the prerequisite qualification of Drive and recover a 4WD vehicle.
-The two day course option covers the Drive and Recover a 4WD Vehicle in Difficult Terrain and Coordinate recovery of 4WD vehicles.
+This course can be delivered as a 2 day option should people not hold the prerequisite qualification of Drive a 4WD vehicle.
+The two day course option covers the Drive a 4WD Vehicle in Difficult Terrain and Coordinate recovery of 4WD vehicles.